zazuko/xrm-csvw-workflow/README.md

 - A pipeline that converts the input CSV to RDF
 - A default GitHub Action configuration that runs the pipeline and creates an artifact for download

 This is a GitHub template repository.
 It will not be declared as "fork" once you click on the `Use this template` button above.
-Simply do that and start adding your data sources and adjust the XRM mapping accordingly.
+Simply do that, start adding your data sources and adjust the XRM mapping accordingly:

+1. Create/adjust the XRM files in the `mappings` directory.
+2. Copy source CSVs to `input` directory.
+3. Execution of the run-scripts to convert your data.

+Make sure to commit the `input`, `mappings` and `src-gen` directories if you want to build it using GitHub Actions.

 See [Further reading](#further-reading) for more information about the XRM mapping language.

+##

 ## Run the pipeline